Home » Someone Spent $150,000 Making This Unloved Chevy Extremely Cool

 ADVERTISEMENT

 Interestingly, it went to auction back in 2022.
-At that time, the clutch and brake were welded together and the gearbox was a Turbo 350 automatic.
+At that time, Mecum Auctions claims, the clutch and brake pedals were welded together to function as one giant pedal, but the twist is that the gearbox was a Turbo 350 automatic, so the clutch pedal didn’t function, anyway.
 Today, the car sports a Tremec five-speed manual, and the pedals are back to doing their own thing.
-Power routes to the rear wheels only via a rebuilt 10-bolt positraction rear differential.
+Power routes to the rear wheels via a rebuilt 10-bolt positraction rear differential.

 1976 Chevrolet Chevelle Laguna S3 (16)